 Community Education & Outreach:

 Graduate Assistants from the LSE program also coordinate the Lane Family Learning Garden for Lane Middle School families who are learning to grow their own food.
 Coordinators help families prepare land, plant seeds and starts, maintain their plot, and harvest vegetables.
 In addition, PSU graduate students, OSU Master Gardeners and other volunteers harvest produce from LGL and deliver it to local food banks and local schools, where it is distributed to local families who need it.
-Over 1500 lbs of fresh produce from LGL was donated in 2011.
+Typically over 1500 lbs of fresh produce from LGL is donated each year.

-Portland State University offers an average of 8 senior Capstone service-learning classes per year in partnership with the Learning Gardens Lab including: Environmental Education through a Native American Lens, Sustainable Food Systems, and Learning Gardens and Civic Affairs.
+Portland State University offers an average of 8-10 senior Capstone service-learning classes per year in partnership with the Learning Gardens Lab including: Sustainable Food Systems and Learning Gardens and Civic Affairs.
 Capstone students complete service-learning projects and contribute significantly to the development and maintenance of the site, while learning about sustainable gardening.
 Additionally, many PSU courses require Community-Based Learning and our site is one where these volunteer hours can be fulfilled.

 Our partners from Oregon State University’s Extension Service demonstrate sustainable, organic farming techniques at LGL through the Beginning Urban Farmer Apprenticeship Program in partnership with Multnomah County.
 OSU Extension staff also train and mentor students from the Community Transition Center, a Portland Public School on site, in horticulture.
 OSU Extension staff also oversee the Master Gardener demonstration garden on the east end of the site and coordinate the maintenance of the trees, grass and the many perennial garden beds at LGL.